 Regularly test how your system behaves when parts of the service discovery mechanism fail (e.g., registry nodes down, network latency).
 Practices like chaos engineering can help uncover weaknesses.

 Leverage the service discovery system for more than just IP addresses and ports.
-Use its key-value store (if available, like in Consul or etcd) for dynamic application configuration, reducing the need for service restarts when configurations change.
-This is especially important in dynamic environments like AI-driven platforms, where configurations might need frequent tuning.
+Use its key-value store (if available, like in Consul or etcd) for dynamic application configuration.
+Integration with autonomous investment agents can enable real-time configuration updates for financial decision-making systems.

 While not strictly a service discovery practice, versioning allows clients to discover and bind to specific versions of a service, facilitating gradual rollouts and preventing compatibility issues.